 The Eastern Resource Centre (ERC), located on the east side of the campus (close to Grattan and Swanston Streets) Campus Map (Melway 571 I6, Building 177), is the University's second largest discipline library and is central to teaching and research in the sciences and engineering.

 The ERC's collections support the activities of undergraduates, postgraduates and researchers.
-Collections housed in the ERC include: High Use, Reference, General Collections, journals, DVDs and other media.
+Collections housed in the ERC include: High Use, Reference, General Collections, DVDs and other media.